xroll174/Correct-Variability-Pipelines/README.md

 ## functions

 Matlab functions have been created to carry out the various steps of the analysis.
 The functions created for the study can be used to perform either a complete analysis for given groups of subjects and pipeline parameters, or simply parts of the analysis.
-Versions of the Matlab functions that are compatible with Octave have also been created (with *\_octave* added at the end of the filename) ; those are the versions that are called in the bash scripts when running the analysis.
+Versions of the Matlab functions that are compatible with Octave have also been created (with *\_octave* added at the end of the filename) ; those are the versions that are called in the bash scripts when running the analysis (see *reproducing full analysis* below).

 Octave/Matlab functions and auxiliary files are stored in the **src folder**.
-If there is a need to put the functions in a directory other than src, its name and absolute or relative path can be specified in **bash_scripts/srcpath.txt**.

 ### full_analysis